-- Purchase one outfit or part of an outfit that fits into your clothing plan and be prepared to answer questions by the judges regarding cost, care, budget, wardrobe plan, etc. - All entries must complete paperwork or scorecards specific to the class.
+- Purchase one outfit or part of an outfit (limited to 3 total) that fits into your clothing plan and be prepared to answer questions by the judges regarding cost, care, budget, wardrobe plan, etc. - All entries must complete paperwork or scorecards specific to the class.